bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

 ## D. Use @typings/* to add external module definition files:

-- Run this command to install node definition file and lodash and express definition files `npm i --save-dev "@typings/node" "@typings/lodash" "@typings/express"`
+- Run this command to install node definition file and lodash and express definition files:
+`npm i --save-dev "@typings/node" "@typings/lodash" "@typings/express"`

 It installs definitions files like any others node modules and Typescript compiler automatically check `/node_modules/@typings/lodash` when looking for definitions.